-The formal SPA is usually entered into within 14 days of the preliminary agreement's signing.
+The formal SPA is usually entered into within 14 days of the signing of the preliminary agreement.
 This provides stamp duty timing benefits as the preliminary agreement will cease to be chargeable with any stamp duty provided that the formal agreement is executed within 14 days.
 If the parties cannot agree on the terms of the formal agreement and the preliminary agreement is binding, the parties may decide not to enter into a formal agreement.